-We offer four different kinds of Droplet plans: one shared CPU plan and three dedicated CPU plans.
+We offer five different kinds of Droplet plans: one shared CPU plan and four dedicated CPU plans.

-Each Droplet includes free outbound data transfer, starting at 1000 GB/month and scaling up.
+Each Droplet includes free outbound data transfer, starting at 1000 GiB/month and scaling up.
 Outbound data transfer is shared between all Droplets each billing cycle.
-Additional transfer is billed at $0.01/GB, but most users don’t exceed the amount included with their Droplets.
+Additional transfer is billed at $0.01/GiB, but most users don't exceed the amount included with their Droplets.